sorbet/sorbet/website/docs/runtime.md

 is called, Sorbet will discover the `.checked(:never)` and put back the original method.

-Sometimes even this tiny amount of runtime metaprogramming is unnacceptable at runtime.
+Sometimes even this tiny amount of runtime metaprogramming is unacceptable at runtime.
 To completely eliminate all runtime side effects when defining a signature, replace `sig` with `T::Sig::WithoutRuntime.sig` when annotating
 methods: